srl-wim/terraform-provider-srl/README.md

 # terraform-provider-srl

+## pre-requisite

+install golang on the machine as per procedure [golang install](https://golang.org/doc/install)

-## build
+## build and install

-Build the provider and move it to the example directory
+Given this is a private provider you can build and install it locally.
+This is aetup for linux 64bit architectures

 ```
-go build -o example/terraform-provider-srl
+make install
 ```

 ## terraform